ESTABLISHED

 ISAIAH TAYLOR

-Isaiah Taylor, a 21-year-old defensive back, joined the University of Miami after three strong seasons at Arizona.
-Known for his skill and leadership, Isaiah totaled 56 tackles with the Wildcats, including a breakout 2022 season with 40 tackles and a pivotal interception against Arizona State that helped secure the Territorial Cup.
-In 2023, he made an impact with 15 tackles in 10 games, highlighted by a season-high eight-tackle performance against Mississippi State.
-His influence extended beyond the field as he was selected by coaches and teammates in 2022 to serve on Arizona’s leadership council, underscoring his dedication and respect among peers.
+Isaiah Taylor, a defensive back, joined the University of Miami after three strong seasons at Arizona.
+Known for his skill and leadership, Isaiah totaled 56 tackles with the Wildcats, including a breakout season with 40 tackles and a pivotal interception against Arizona State that helped secure the Territorial Cup.
+He later made an impact with 15 tackles in 10 games, highlighted by a season-high eight-tackle performance against Mississippi State.
+His influence extended beyond the field as he was selected by coaches and teammates to serve on Arizona’s leadership council, underscoring his dedication and respect among peers.

 INSPIRE • EDUCATE • EMPOWER